nicklockwood/iCarousel/README.md

 The number of items currently displayed in the carousel (read only).
 To set this, implement the `numberOfItemsInCarousel:` dataSource method.

+	@property (nonatomic, readonly) NSInteger numberOfPlaceholders;

+The number of placeholder views to display in the carousel (read only).
+To set this, implement the `numberOfPlaceholdersInCarousel:` dataSource method.

+	@property (nonatomic, readonly) NSInteger numberOfVisibleItems;

+The maximum number of carousel item views to be displayed concurrently on screen (read only).
+To set this, implement the `numberOfVisibleItemsInCarousel:` dataSource method.
+If the dataSource method is not implemented, this will be equal to the numberOfItems + numberOfPlaceholders;

 	@property (nonatomic, readonly) NSSet *visibleViews;

 A set of all the item views currently displayed in the carousel (read only).
 The order of these views is arbitrary, and does not relate to the item indices.